davechurchill/StarcraftAITournamentManager/README.md

 ### Video

-The following video uses an older version of the tournament manager, but it still shows the main functionality of the software:
+The following video uses an older version of the tournament manager, but it still demonstrates the main functionality of the software:

 [![AIIDE Tournament Manager Software](http://img.youtube.com/vi/tl-nansNbsA/0.jpg)](http://www.youtube.com/watch?v=tl-nansNbsA)